lingked/OSUrenting/readme.md

 * Share information from users including text and images

 --------------------------------------------------------------------
-Some files are confidential due to personal information
+Some files are confidential due to private information